yangjunzhang/yangjunzhang.github.io/index.md

 -	05/2016-08/2017    Internship at Hong Kong Huanying Securities, Quantitative Investment Internship

 ### TEACHING
--	FACT-AI course teaching assistant at University of Amsterdam.
+-	FACT-AI course teaching assistant at the University of Amsterdam.
--	Data science and artificial intelligence master student theses supervision at University of Amsterdam.
+-	Data science and artificial intelligence master student thesis supervision at the University of Amsterdam.
--	Get the certificate for teaching assistant from Teaching and Learning Center at University of Amsterdam.
+-	Get the certificate for teaching assistant from the Teaching and Learning Center at the University of Amsterdam.

 ### PUBLICATIONS
+- Na Li, **Yangjun Zhang**, and Zhiming Zhao.
+A Dense Retrieval System and Evaluation Dataset for Scientific Computational Notebooks.
+IEEE eScience Conference 2023.
+2023.
+- Na Li, **Yangjun Zhang**, and Zhiming Zhao.
+CNSVRE: A Query Reformulated Search System with Explainable Summarization for Virtual Research Environment.
+Companion Proceedings of the ACM Web Conference 2023.
+2023: 254-257.
 - **Yangjun Zhang**, Pengjie Ren, Wentao Deng, Zhumin Chen and Maarten de Rijke.
 Improving Multi-label Malevolence Detection in Dialogues through Multi-faceted Label Correlation Enhancement.
 The 60th Annual Meeting of the Association for Computational Linguistics (Long Papers), Online, May 22-27, 2022.
 (CCF A)
 - **Yangjun Zhang**, Pengjie Ren and Maarten de Rijke.
 A human-machine collaborative framework for evaluating malevolence in dialogues.
 Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers).
 2021: 5612-5623.
 (CCF A)[pdf](https://aclanthology.org/2021.acl-long.436.pdf)
 - **Yangjun Zhang**, Pengjie Ren and Maarten de Rijke.
 A taxonomy, data set, and benchmark for detecting and classifying malevolent dialogue responses[J].
 The Journal of the Association for Information Science and Technology (JASIST), 2021, accepted.
 (CCF B, JCR Q1, CAS 2nd group, IF 2.69)[pdf](https://staff.fnwi.uva.nl/m.derijke/wp-content/papercite-data/pdf/zhang-2021-taxonomy.pdf)